Contributing

 3

-against a larger project
+Running py-bugger against a larger project

-working against a single .py file, you'll want to run it against a larger project as well.
+Once you have py-bugger working against a single .py file, you'll want to run it against a larger project as well.
 I've been using Pillow in development work, because it's a mature project with lots of nested .py files, and it has a solid test suite that runs in less than a minute.
 Whatever project you choose, make sure it has a well-developed test suite.
-Install py-bugger
+Install py-bugger in editable mode, run it against the project, and then make sure the tests fail in the expected way due to the bug that was introduced.

 Here's how to run py-bugger against Pillow, and verify that it worked as expected: